6xur/NxN-boggle/README.md

-# Boggle NxN (Any Size)
+# NxN Boggle (Any Size)

 This is a command-line Boggle game written in Python.

-Choose whether to play with 3x3 boards, 4x4 boards or more by entering a board size.
+Choose from 3x3 boards, 4x4 boards or more by entering a board size.
 Note that large board sizes take longer to load and are difficult to read.

 ## How to Run: